GCOM7140/group-project/README.md

 check, a report, and a presentation:

 ### Status Check
-A two-page memo outlining a promising idea for your Instagram campaign and preliminary analyses (based on secondary and primary data) that could serve as the foundation for your proposed path forward.
+A two-page memo outlining a promising idea for your Instagram campaign and preliminary analyses (based on secondary and, perhaps, primary data) that could serve as the foundation for your proposed path forward.
 This memo should offer a high-level description of how you plan to create a data-informed Instagram campaign.
 What month or 30-day period in the May 2022 to April 2023 time frame would you focus on?
 Which variables and methods do you plan to